 Electing Women Bay Area hosts women candidates for President, US Senate, Governor, and competitive US House races in California.

 We are pleased to be supporting the four women incumbents for US Senate as well as women Governors up for re-election in 2022.

-We are keeping an eye on Sen. Tammy Duckworth in Illinois as several prominent Republicans are considering running.
+We are keeping an eye on Sen. Tammy Duckworth in Illinois, who has a safe race but could face a marginal challenge with several prominent Republicans considering running.

 Sen. Patty Murray, the highest-ranking woman in the Senate, is also up for re-election but should be safe.

 Gubernatorial races are also critical this cycle and we have several women who won in the 2018 wave up in 2022.

 Michigan Gov. Gretchen Whitmer faces a tough, high-profile re-election.
-Numerous Republicans are lining up for a competitive primary and this race will draw national resources.
+Numerous Republicans are lining up for a competitive primary and this race will draw national attention as the GOP seeks to install a governor who will revoke reproductive rights and voting access.